imakewebthings/deck.js/README.md

 For any questions or general discussion about deck.js please direct your attention to the [mailing list](http://groups.google.com/group/deckjs) (uses Google groups.)
 If you would like to report a bug, please see the [issues page](https://github.com/imakewebthings/deck.js/issues).

-## Known Bug(s)

-There is an issue with certain builds of Chrome that result in a solid blue background and generally broken decks.
-This is a bug in Chrome ([Issue 91518](http://code.google.com/p/chromium/issues/detail?id=91518)) that stems from hardware acceleration of 3d transforms.
-Current workarounds:

-- Use a different browser.
-This problem doesn't exist in Safari, FF, Opera.
-- Disable hardware compositing by setting `--disable-accelerated-compositing` in the Chrome loading options
-- Replace instances of `translate3d` with `translate` in the CSS of your decks (though this will slow down performance on iOS devices and Safari.)

-Firefox contains a bug that allows users to scroll horizontally using the trackpad despite `overflow-x:hidden`. ([Bug 664275](https://bugzilla.mozilla.org/show_bug.cgi?id=664275) and [Bug 325942](https://bugzilla.mozilla.org/show_bug.cgi?id=325942).)
-If anyone knows of any workarounds to this issue please contact me.

 ## Printing

 Core includes stripped down black and white print styles for the standard slide template that is suitable for handouts.